-Cryoablation is currently approved for treatment of benign and malignant soft tissue tumors by the FDA.
-Currently, there are no specific technologies that have FDA approval for breast tumors, although there are over 100,000 such procedures done in the U.S. annually.
-Eighty-five percent of breast cancer is localized at the time of diagnosis (62% have early stage confined to the breast and 23% have pre-cancerous In Situ carcinoma).
+Cryoablation23 is currently approved for treatment of benign and malignant soft tissue tumors by the FDA.
+Currently, there are no specific technologies that have FDA approval for breast tumors, although there are over 100,000 such procedures done in the U.S. annually.^{24, 25} Eighty-five percent of breast cancer is localized at the

-23 Cryoablation is a process that uses extreme cold to destroy abnormal tissue.
+Cryoablation is a process that uses extreme cold to destroy abnormal tissue.
 According to the Mayo Clinic: During cryoablation, a thin, wandlike needle called a cryoprobe is inserted through the skin.
 The cryoprobe is placed directly into the cancer.
 A gas is pumped into cryoprobe to freeze the tissue.
 Then the tissue is allowed to thaw.
 The freezing and thawing process is repeated several times.